Rhesus negative blood seems to be one of the pseudoscientific buzzwords that mystery-mongers exploit on the internet.

-Going around and around the internet are memes-usually from people like Robert Sepehr (who claims to be an “anthropologist”)-about how there’s something significant about people who have an Rh-negative blood type.
+Going around and around the internet are memes-usually from people like Robert Sepehr (who claims to be an “anthropologist”)-about how there’s something significant about people who have a rhesus negative blood type.
 One of the memes claims that “Rh-negative appeared suddenly 35,000 years ago in Cro-magnon,” and pretends to ask provocative questions about “why an Rh-negative mother” would reject an “Rh-positive” fetus, etc. This one is from Sepehr and it closes with the bold statement that “humanity isn’t one race, but a hybrid species.”
 He fails to elucidate with what we are hybrid with.
 One is left to buy one of his fictional books that he strangely markets as non-fiction.
 I think there we might find he meant the Annunuki, the Nephilim, aliens, or [insert favorite god].

 Background on Blood Groups